-School of Communication alumna Amber Farr graduated in 2011 with a M.A. in journalism and mass communication and is a manager for Girl Scouts Western Pennsylvania.
+School of Communication alumna Mae Kerr graduated in 2013 with a M.A. in journalism and mass communication and is a marketing coordinator - social media for American Eagle Outfitters.

 The Professional Edge